Aramideh/SW_Magik_Html5_Component/README.md

 ### Author Notes

- This modules is tested on Smallworld 5.1.9 (Long support )
+ * This modules is tested on Smallworld 5.1.9 (Long support )

+ * I know that HTML look is messy! but it shows how the API works, that is the important issue here! :)

 ```
 	For debuggin the application please add the below line to environmet: